 - Have the subordinate program issue BINDs for records it will retrieve.

-These two approaches are mutually exclusive; you should do one or the other but not both.
+These two approaches are mutually exclusive.
+One approach or the other should be implemented between two programs, but not both.

 There are additional questions to consider here as well.